 Next add your list of any personal belongings, food, clothing, etc. that you want to include.
 Then look at your tripod and how the camera backpack will hold it.

-This Tamrac backpack has 4 points of contact to hold your tripod; a pouch for two legs and 3 cinch straps.
+This Tamrac backpack has 4 points of contact to hold your tripod, a pouch for two legs and 3 cinch straps.
+It's good for small tripods.

 This backpack is so much cheaper than the others you might wonder why.
 The materials are not quite the same quality as you get with a backpack made by one of the pro bag makers, like Tenba, Lowepro, or Tamrac.